fscorrupt/Posterizarr/tests/README.md

 ## Running Tests

-To run the tests, you need to have PowerShell and Pester installed.
+To run the tests, you need to have PowerShell, Python, and Pester installed.
 Pester is a testing framework for PowerShell.

 ### Installing Pester